zachalbert/ldthw/_layout/025-layout-grids-match-type-scale.md

 !["Example layout"](/images/layout-grids-match-type-scale-02.png)

-3. Make sure you snap to the grid, and use consistent spacing between elements.
+3. When drawing rectangles, make sure you snap them to the columns and rows of your layout grid.
+If snapping doesn't happen as you'd expect, try zooming in closer.
 Watch the video to see how it's done.

+When you're finished, hang on to this file.
+You're going to use it in the next exercise.